-New Berlin, WI - Tekra, A Division of EIS, Inc., Attending the SGIA expo in Vegas is never a gamble.
+New Berlin, WI - Tekra attending the SGIA expo in Vegas is never a gamble.
 There were endless rows of new ideas, media and machinery just waiting to spark the next big idea and provide solutions for all your projects.
 With 24,000 attendees and 612 exhibitors, the show floor was as active as the strip on a Friday night.
 Here are some highlights:

 Name of the Game: Wide Format

 It becomes more obvious each year that a larger portion of the print market is shifting from screen and traditional print methods to wide format printing.
 With new technologies and reliable curing systems, the digital wave has taken over.

 Mimaki, USA discussed their new demo facility in Milwaukee, WI, and touted their new slogan: “We are wide format”.
 They focused this year’s show less on “new” and more on “improvement” as they showed their UCJV lines, adding smaller printer formats, UCJV300, UCJV300-107 and UCJV 300-130.
 The UCJV series features four and five layer prints, allowing for ink build, which can create transforming images with varying light sources.